The hall and staircase of a typical 1940s house

-Plan of the hall of a fairly typical 1940s suburban house, based on recollections of 9 Brook Avenue, Edgware.
+Floor plan of the hall of a fairly typical suburban house as it was in the 1940s, based on recollections of a house in Brook Avenue, Edgware.
 Although many similar suburban houses had smaller halls, with different embellishments, the basic plan would have been the same.

 The doors

-Left: Old style front door, photographed in the 1960s.
-In the 1930s and 1940s the wood would have been varnished wood, not painted.
-Note that the glazing is upside-down compared with what was standard along the road, as shown in the right-hand photo.
-See the main text for an explanation!
+First photo: Original front door, photographed in the 1960s.
+In the 1930s and 1940s the wood would have been varnished, not painted.
+Note that the glazing is upside-down compared with that in the second one which was always standard along the road.
+The main text explains!

-Right: Modern replacement windows and doors along the road.
-They have used the original glass in the double glazing, but upside down.
+Second photo: Modern replacement windows and doors along the road.
+They have used the original glass in the double glazing.
 I wonder if today's residents know that the glass panels survived the WW2 bombing.

 At the time, our stained-glass hall window seemed to me, as a very young child, like a monster with huge eyes and large shoulders, and I had nightmares about him coming out of the front door towards me.
 So my father had the windows re-inserted upside down.
 Then the nightmares stopped.

-There was a non-descript coloured curtain that could be drawn across the door and side windows at night.
+There was a non-descript coloured curtain that could be drawn across the door and side windows at night - and of course, during the blitz there was the blackout.

-The doors from the hall to the rooms opened towards the rooms and were varnished like the front door, but the panels were smaller.
-I think there were eight of them.
+The doors from the hall to the rooms were panelled, opened towards the rooms and were varnished like the front door.
+I think there were eight panels.

 Typical hall furniture